We asked a couple Team SKORA members about their triathlon transition zones. Here's what they had to say!

 Here's how I plan and set up my transition zone for a race:

-I am admittedly a transition minimalist.
+Keep it simple I am admittedly a transition minimalist.
 I've seen some athletes set their transition zone up with everything but their kitchen sink (though I have a feeling if they could get running water piped out there, they'd bring the sink too).
 In order to minimize the amount of time I have to spend standing still, I strive to minimize the number of tasks that I must complete between legs.

 For T1, the transition from swim to bike, I attach my cycling shoes to my bike before racking it.
 This way I can jump on my bike and go as soon as I get out of the transition zone, riding on the course while tightening my shoes.
 Aside from that, my T1 is bare: my helmet sits on my handlebars with my sunglasses inside.